SocraticPhoenix/JAISBaL/README.md

 hhello world /# h is the character id for print1 #/
 ```
 ##The Enviroment
 JAISBaL is heavily inspired by the JVM, and has both a stack and variable register.
 Variables are registered at 64-bit indices, and can be stored and loaded on a whim.
 JAISBaL is technically statically typed, but most instructions attempt to define behavior for all possible operands.
 Moreover, numbers are represeted as arbitrary precision [BigDecimals](https://docs.oracle.com/javase/7/docs/api/java/math/BigDecimal.html), and can be converted to and from strings.
+Finally, JAISBaL handles control flow with function frames.
+Blocks and functions both create their own function frame, however a block's function frame shares its stack with the parent function frame, whereas functions do not.
+This has the unfortunate consequence of 'break' affecting if statements as well, but that's a feature, not a bug ;)

 ##Instruction Reference
 Below is the JAISBaL instruction reference.
 Be warned that it is subject to change.